AntoineCuinet/AntoineCuinet/README.md

 # Hi, I'm Antoine Cuinet 👋

-I'm Antoine from France, I'm a computer science student, passionate about Web Full-Stack development.
+I'm Antoine from France, I'm a computer science student, passionate about full-stack web development.

 - 🔭 Actually, I’m currently working on my new personal portfolio
 - 📫 How to reach and contact me: Website or Email